realbadidas/Arma-Remote-Code-Executor/README.md

 # Hello there!
-This is an robust and fast ArmA 3 Servermod that runs on 32 bit and 64 bit Windows (Sooner or later also Linux but i have no machine to test or compile)!
+This is an robust and fast ArmA 3 Servermod that runs on 32 bit and 64 bit Windows (I don't think it will support linux anytime soon, it is too much work for me, i should have used CMake in the first place...)
 It listens on a specified port for incoming requests and returns a JSON-Array with a response code and the return of the executed script.
 The servermod consists of a pbo and 6 DLLs (2 ArmA extension DLLs and 4 library DLLs for OpenSSL).

 This is still under development, so you may encounter bugs, please create an issue on the github page explaining your bug and it will get fixed ASAP!)